jimchen2/jimchen2.github.io/Unofficial Bio.md

 ## Subscriptions

-I subscribed to Grammarly.
-I used to subscribe to Wix.
+I subscribed to [Grammarly](https://app.grammarly.com/).
+I used to subscribe to [Wix](http://wix.org/).

 ## Previous website

-I made my old personal website using Wix, an easy-to-use platform where you can build a website in minutes.
-However, Wix is very slow.
-Inspired by the CS 188 course website, I decide to switch.
+I made my [old personal website](https://jimchen4214.wixsite.com/website-1) using [Wix](http://wix.org/), an easy-to-use platform where you can build a website in minutes.
+However, [Wix](http://wix.org/) is very slow.
+Inspired by the [CS 188 course website](https://inst.eecs.berkeley.edu/~cs188/sp23/), I decided to switch.

-As of February 2023, my Wix website is no longer in use.
+As of February 2023, [my Wix website](https://jimchen4214.wixsite.com/website-1) is no longer in use.